Finances in Retirement - Investments

 • Do you feel comfortable taking investment advice from them?

-• Have they shown to be successful at it?
+• Have they proven successful at it?

 • What sort of due diligence has been done on their part?